microsoft/nodejs-guidelines/windows-environment.md

 ### Editors and IDEs
 * **[Visual Studio Code](https://code.visualstudio.com/)** is a light weight code editor.
 Yet, it offers powerful capabilies in [editing](https://code.visualstudio.com/Docs/editor/editingevolved),  [debugging](https://code.visualstudio.com/Docs/editor/debugging), and [git integration](https://code.visualstudio.com/Docs/editor/versioncontrol) for Node.js development.
 It is free and available on your favorite platform - Windows, Mac, and Linux.
 For more information, check out: http://johnpapa.net/visual-studio-code.

 * **[Node.js Tools for Visual Studio](https://aka.ms/explorentvs)** is a free, open-source extension that turns Visual Studio into a powerful Node.js IDE: intelligent code completions, advanced debugging and profiling, cloud deployment, unit-testing, REPL window, and more.
-For more information, check out this [overview video.](https://channel9.msdn.com/Blogs/Seth-Juarez/Nodejs-Tools-for-Visual-Studio) Several VisualStudio extensions may prove useful, including:
+For more information, check out this [overview video.](https://channel9.msdn.com/Blogs/Seth-Juarez/Nodejs-Tools-for-Visual-Studio) Note that while VisualStudio can be used as a stand-alone additional IDE 'layer' to a comprehensive commandline based workflow, several VisualStudio extensions may also prove useful:
+  * [EditoConfig](https://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328) consistent editor spaces and indents.
-  * [NPM scripts task runner](https://visualstudiogallery.msdn.microsoft.com/8f2f2cbc-4da5-43ba-9de2-c9d08ade4941) adds npm scripts to task runner.
+  * [NPM scripts task runner](https://visualstudiogallery.msdn.microsoft.com/8f2f2cbc-4da5-43ba-9de2-c9d08ade4941) adds npm scripts to the VisualStudio task runner.
   * [Web Analyzer](https://visualstudiogallery.msdn.microsoft.com/6edc26d4-47d8-4987-82ee-7c820d79be1d) various linting tools incl.
 ESLint.
-  * [EditoConfig](https://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328) consistent editor spaces and indents.
-  * [Web Essentials](https://visualstudiogallery.msdn.microsoft.com/ee6e6d8c-c837-41fb-886a-6b50ae2d06a2) masses of useful tools for client and server dev.
+  * [Web Essentials](https://visualstudiogallery.msdn.microsoft.com/ee6e6d8c-c837-41fb-886a-6b50ae2d06a2) many useful tools for client and server dev.
-  * [GitHub Extensions for Visual Studio](https://visualstudiogallery.msdn.microsoft.com/75be44fb-0794-4391-8865-c3279527e97d) (can install by selecting during VS installation).
+  * [GitHub Extensions for Visual Studio](https://visualstudiogallery.msdn.microsoft.com/75be44fb-0794-4391-8865-c3279527e97d) (can installed by selecting during VS installation).

 ### MAX_PATH explanation and workarounds
 For the uninitiated, MAX_PATH is a limitation with many Windows tools and APIs that sets the maximum path character length to 260 characters.
 There are some workarounds involving UNC paths, but unfortunately not all APIs support it, and that's not the default.
 This can be problematic when working with Node modules because dependencies are often installed in a nested manner.